centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-windows-telegraf-agent.md

 2. Then the configuration server must be set up

-Prepare the information Engine will have to provide to the Telegraf agents.
+Prepare the information Engine will have to provide to the Telegraf agent.

 ```bash
 host_ip=$(hostname -I)